HOME Kansai Wakayama Kumano Kodo, Shingu, Shirahama Kumano Sanzan: Explore Wakayama's 3 Sacred Shrines in the Land of the Gods

 ▲ Nachi Falls

-Nachi Falls, an object of nature worship, is worshiped at Hirōjinja, an auxiliary shine of the Nachi Grand Shrine.
-It is located about 1 km. (roughly a 15-minute walk) from the Kumano Nachi Grand Shrine.
+Nachi Falls, revered as an object of nature worship, is enshrined at Hirōjinja, a subsidiary shrine of Kumano Nachi Grand Shrine.
+Located about 1 km (roughly a 15-minute walk) from the main shrine, it’s a must-see destination.

-July 9th and December 27th every year a sacred ceremony called Otaki Shimenawa Harikae-shiki is performed during which time shrine staff dressed in white garments and wearing eboshi [a type of headgear worn by court nobles] carry a large Shimenawa 26 meters long and weighing 4 kg. to the top of the waterfall to replace the old one with it while being soaked in cold water.
-That is really impressive.
-It gives me goosebumps just thinking about it.
+Every year on July 9th and December 27th, a sacred ceremony called Otaki Shimenawa Harikae-shiki is performed.
+Shrine staff, dressed in white garments and wearing <@eboshii@> (a type of headgear worn by court nobles), carry a 26-meter-long, 4 kg Shimenawa to the top of the falls to replace the old one, all while being soaked by the cold water.
+The ceremony is truly awe-inspiring, and just thinking about it gives me goosebumps.

-Journey of worship to Kumano Sanzan.
-This journey will make you feel very insignificant as you feel the history and great natural mysteries of this area.
-You may be able to know yourself and renew your spirit in this "land of revitalization" and "land of regeneration".
+A journey of worship to Kumano Sanzan will leave you feeling humbled by the deep history and natural wonders of this sacred area.
+It’s a place where you may come to understand yourself and renew your spirit in this "land of revitalization" and "land of regeneration."

-Visit Kumano Sanzan and experience the many soothing powers there.
+Visit Kumano Sanzan and experience the many soothing and transformative powers it has to offer.

 *This information is from the time of this article's publication.